jmquigley/util.matches/README.md

 - `start` - the absolute starting index from the front of the string being searched.
 - `end` - the absolute ending index from the from front of the string being searched.

-The `/g` flag must be used with the regex or an exception is thrown.

 ## Usage